Streaming is not only about picking the right game, turning OBS, and sharing the gameplay.

 Well, one of the ways is by incorporating Twitch panels.

-In this article, I would like to introduce you to these graphic images, mostly focusing on the Twitch panels size, since this is always the trickiest to set up.
+In this article, I would like to introduce you to these graphic images, mostly focusing on the Twitch banner size, since this is always the trickiest to set up.
 Let’s begin!

 The Guide for Twitch Panels Size